gr-yb/yugabyte-differential-backup/differential-backup.md

 ```

-* Create primitives to copy and restore files.
-Leverage existing directory based primitives.
 * Calculate files to copy off-cluster by comparing with previous backup's manifest.

+  * Each manifest file will be persisted in off-cluster storage as is the SnapshotInfoPB and YSQLDump files (for SQL backups)
+  * Use a naming convention for the manifest file to determine which is the manifest for the previous backup.
+  * Load the previous' backup manifest and determine which files are new.

+* Invoke primitives to copy and restore files instead of current directory based primitives.

+  * Iterate through the maifest dictionary and invoke the off-cluster file copy primitive.

 * Determine what files to delete off-cluster based on manifest and snapshot files.
 Only when files are deleted from the tserver snapshots will they be removed from off-cluster storage.
+The example that follows illustrates how the removal of off-cluster files.

 # Examples

-A walkthrough of the following directories of 9 snapshots from the postgres database created with the yb-sample-apps SqlInserts workload demonstrates how differential backups are intended to work:
+A walkthrough of the following directories of 9 snapshots from the postgres database created with the yb-sample-apps SqlInserts workload demonstrates how differential backups are intended to work.
+The sample app creates one table

+These are the 9 snapshots created by the scheduled backups with a frequency of 2 minutes for table  table id 000030ad000030008000000000004000 and tablet id 4b90c92c6a4b4a3aa03c6f941a8c7d1b

 ```
-gr@mbPro ~/var/data/yb-data/tserver/data/rocksdb/table-000030ad000030008000000000004000/tablet-4b90c92c6a4b4a3aa03c6f941a8c7d1b.snapshots % cat theFiles
+~/var/data/yb-data/tserver/data/rocksdb/table-000030ad000030008000000000004000/tablet-4b90c92c6a4b4a3aa03c6f941a8c7d1b.snapshots
-total 0

 drwxr-xr-x  14 gr  staff   448B Sep 24 01:35 4160b771-2620-44f2-a482-3f94e796aefc
 drwxr-xr-x  16 gr  staff   512B Sep 24 01:37 81b0ce71-21fc-402f-8af3-2dea4cc7a7a9
 drwxr-xr-x  18 gr  staff   576B Sep 24 01:39 83a006ce-40e5-408e-8f03-fba2e1c5f546